-A practical presentation of the concepts underlying the steps in the process of decision-making.
+A practical presentation of the concepts underlying he steps in the process of decision-making.
 Case studies and a business game.
 Simulations are used as a practice in the decision-making process.

-3835 Industrial Relations
+3835 Industrial Relations (W, SP)

 A survey of industrial relations, including the history of the labor movement, labor legislation, collective bargaining, daily contract administration, and grievance procedures.